Texas bans most abortions, with high court mum on appeal

 Clinics have said the law would rule out 85% of abortions in Texas and force many clinics to close.
 Planned Parenthood is among the abortion providers that have stopped scheduling abortions beyond six weeks from conception.

-Abortion opponents who wrote the law also made it difficult to challenge the law in court, in part because it’s hard to know whom to sue.
+Already, abortion clinics beyond the Texas border are feeling the impact.
+At the Trust Women clinic in Oklahoma City, there had been 80 appointments scheduled over the past two days, more than double the typical number of patients, said Rebecca Tong, co-executive director of the clinic.
+Two-thirds of those patients were from Texas, another sharp increase, and the earliest opening was now three weeks out.

+“Oklahoma has just barely enough clinics for the amount of people here,” Tong said.
+“If anyone is thinking, ‘Oh, they can just go out of state, it’ll be so easy,’ a lot of clinics in the Midwest and South, we don’t do abortion care five days a week.”

-Late into the night Tuesday before the ban took effect clinics were filled with patients, said Amy Hagstrom Miller, CEO of Whole Women’s Health, which has four abortion clinics in Texas.
+Late into the night Tuesday before the ban took effect clinics in Texas were filled with patients, said Amy Hagstrom Miller, CEO of Whole Women’s Health, which has four abortion clinics in Texas.

 Twenty-seven women were still in the waiting room after 10 p.m. at one clinic, leaving doctors crying and scrambling over whether they would see all of them in time, she said.
 The last abortion at one of her clinics finished at 11:56 p.m. in Fort Worth, where Hagstrom Miller said anti-abortion activists outside shined bright lights in the parking lot after dark looking for wrongdoing, and twice called police.